Nariman Kurbanov: 2024

 Kurbanov registered to compete in the 2024 FIG World Cup series, which served as an Olympic qualifier.
 The top two eligible gymnasts on each apparatus would earn an Olympic berth, and the pommel horse field was predicted to be especially competitive.
 At the first event in Cairo, Kurbanov fell off the pommel horse, but he came back to win the gold medal at the second event in Cottbus.
 He then finished fourth at the events in Baku and Doha.
 With these results, Kurbanov finished second overall and qualified for the 2024 Summer Olympics.

 Kurbanov also competed in the 2024 World Challenge Cup series.
 At the first event in Antalya, he won the silver medal on the pommel horse by one-tenth of a point behind Ahmad Abu Al-Soud.
 He then won the gold medal at the event in Varna.
 He successfully defended his title at the Asian Championships.

 At the Olympics, he won a silver medal in the pommel horse event, with a score of 15.433, behind Rhys McClenaghan of Ireland.

 Akorda held a solemn awards ceremony for the medalists of the Summer Olympics in Paris on August 27.
 Olympians and their coaches received state awards from the hands of the President of Kazakhstan Kasym-Jomart Tokayev.
 Despite the pomp of the event, Kurbanov did not attend and did not receive awards.

+2025

+Kurbanov competed at various various World Cups throughout 2025, winning gold in Antalya and bronze in Osijek and Doha.
+At the 2025 Asian Championships Kurbanov won his third consecutive Asian title on pommel horse.
+At the 2025 World Championships he qualified to the pommel horse final in first place; during the event final he fell and finished seventh.

 Personal life

 Kurbanov graduated from the Kazakh Academy of Sport and Tourism with a degree in coaching.
 In 2022, he graduated from Al-Farabi Kazakh National University with a law degree.

 In September 2024 Kurbanov married fellow Kazakh gymnast Aida Bauyrzhanova.
+In February 2026, they announced they were expecting their first child together.
+In June 2026, they announced the birth of their daughter.